uncleDecart/ansible-runners-infra/README.md

  run export $(grep -v '^#' .env | xargs) && ansible-playbook -i inventory.yml playbook.yml
 ```

-### Security implications
+### Important information

-PAT token will be stored in VMs as well as on playbook was ran on (host system of inventory machines, in /tmp directory)
+- PAT token will be stored in VMs as well as on playbook it was ran on (host system of inventory machines, in /tmp directory)
+- When you run playbook it will delete _ALL_ previously created VMs on the host system
+- For each previously created VM on host system it will also delete runner with the same name for the given github url

 #### FAQ